lukelarue/losiento/project_spec.md

       - `FirestorePersistence.play_move` and `bot_step` run inside Firestore transactions so that state updates and move logging are applied atomically and stale or concurrent updates are rejected.

 - **Frontend & iframe integration**
-  - **Status:** Not started
+  - **Status:** In progress (prototype)
   - Notes:
-    - No Lo Siento-specific frontend yet; backend is ready to serve static files from `losiento/frontend` when created.
+    - A minimal static frontend now exists under `losiento/frontend` (`index.html`, `style.css`, `app.js`) and is served by the backend root route when present.
+    - The prototype implements:
+      - A lobby screen to host or join games via the existing `/api/losiento/host`, `/join`, `/joinable`, `/leave`, and `/start` endpoints.
+      - An in-game screen with a **basic visual board**: a 60-cell track grid with colored pawn markers per seat, plus simple Start / Safety / Home summaries per color.
+      - Simple controls for `Play turn` (which currently sends `payload: { moveIndex: 0 }`), `Bot step`, and `Leave game`.
     - apps/web has not yet been updated to expose a Lo Siento route/page or iframe.
-    - The first in-game UI should be a **basic visual board-and-pawns view**, not just a JSON representation of game state (even a simple grid with colored pawn markers is acceptable for v1).
+    - The first in-game UI requirement (a basic visual board-and-pawns view, not just JSON) is now satisfied at prototype level; further work is needed for richer UX and explicit move selection when multiple moves exist.

 - **Terraform / Cloud Run deployment**
   - **Status:** Not started